 Red Hat Enterprise Linux 7 provides support for Performance Co-Pilot (PCP), a suite of tools, services, and libraries for monitoring, visualizing, storing, and analyzing system-level performance measurements.
 Its light-weight distributed architecture makes it particularly well-suited for centralized analysis of complex systems.
 Performance metrics can be added using the Python, Perl, C++, and C interfaces.
 Analysis tools can use the client APIs (Python, C++, C) directly, and rich web applications can explore all available performance data using a JSON interface.

-PCP allows the monitoring and management of both real-time data and the logging and retrieval of historical data.
 You can use historical data to analyze patterns with issues by comparing live results with archived data.

 The Performance Metric Collection Daemon (